Computer Science Notes

 2. Use the algorithm above to convert 13 to base-2.

 After we introduced binary numbers, we talked about bits and how many integers can be stored using nn bits.
 One example is that the maximum number of rupees (money) you could have in the original Zelda game was 255 because the data was stored using 8 bits.
-Unlike a lot of progamming languages, Python allows arbitrarily large integers.
+Unlike a lot of programming languages, Python allows arbitrarily large integers.
 This avoids integer overflow errors, but it can be slower for large integers.

 We also talked about how computers store floating point numbers.
 Most modern programming languages (including Python) store floating point numbers using the IEEE 754 standard.